 Seizures in Pets

-Witnessing your precious dog or cat having a seizure can be a most frightening experience.
-During seizures pets often lose control, fall over, chomp their teeth, salivate or drool, whine, paddle with their feet, and begin to urinate or deficate on themselves.
+Witnessing your precious dog or cat having a seizure can be a frightening experience.
+During seizures pets often lose control, fall over, chomp their teeth, salivate or drool, whine, paddle with their feet, and begin to urinate or defecate on themselves.
 Their eyes become large (dilated) and unresponsive.
 A pet caregiver feels panicked and helpless while watching it all happen.

 Hopefully, you and your pet have never, and will never, have to experience this shocking event.
 But, if you have, or if you experience it in the future, this article will help you to understand what causes seizures, what you can do while your pet is having a seizure, and the various treatment options available.

 In cats hereditary epilepsy is unusual.
 Vets can normally find the cause of seizures.
-These include chemical toxins (which includes chemical preservatives used in many pet foods), brain tumors, feline leukemia, feline infections, peritonitis, feline AIDS, head trauma, and problems with the liver and kidneys.
+These include chemical toxins (which include chemical preservatives used in many pet foods), brain tumors, feline leukemia, feline infections, peritonitis, feline AIDS, head trauma, and problems with the liver and kidneys.

 What can you do while your pet is having a seizure?
 Try to stay calm.
 This is hard to do, but using a calm, reassuring quiet voice will comfort your dog or cat.
 Move any furniture or other objects on which your pet could hurt itself.
 If you’re unable to move the object, place pillows or wrap blankets between the pet and the object.
 Slide something soft under your pet’s head, but be sure to keep your hands and face away from his head so that you don’t risk a possible bite.
 You can gently stroke his hip or side, but position yourself opposite the side of the feet and toenails as the muscle spasms make the feet curl into claws that can gouge or rake your skin.
 Dim the lights, and keep the environment as quiet as possible by turning off the TV and loud music.